amundsen-io/amundsen/docs/installation.md

 ## Bootstrap a default version of Amundsen using Docker
 The following instructions are for setting up a version of Amundsen using Docker.

-1. Make sure you have at least 3GB available to docker.
+1. Make sure you have at least 3GB of disk space available to Docker.
 Install `docker` and  `docker-compose`.
 2. Clone [this repo](https://github.com/amundsen-io/amundsen) and its submodules by running:
    ```bash
    $ git clone --recursive https://github.com/amundsen-io/amundsen.git
    ```
-3. Enter the cloned directory and run below:
+3. Enter the cloned directory and run the command below:
     ```bash
     # For Neo4j Backend
     $ docker-compose -f docker-amundsen.yml up